willzywiec/ppc64le/README.md

 # ppc64le

-## Notes on installing PyTorch and GPT-NeoX on ppc64le architecture (Lassen)
+This README is a collection of notes I took while installing PyTorch and GPT-NeoX on ppc64le architecture (Lassen).

 The following notes were provided by Eric Hallahan as a starting point (https://github.com/EleutherAI/gpt-neox/pull/456):

 ## GPT-NeoX Requirements